Breast tumors aren’t always indicative of cancer. Benign breast conditions can also cause lumps. One of these conditions is intraductal papilloma.

 Additional tests may be performed as well:

-- A ductogram can also help your doctor make a diagnosis.
-A ductogram is a type of X-ray that helps determine the underlying cause of nipple discharge.
-During a ductogram, contrast dye is injected into the breast ducts so your doctor can view them in the X-rays more easily.
+A ductogram can also help your doctor make a diagnosis.
+This is a type of X-ray that helps determine the underlying cause of nipple discharge.
+During a ductogram, contrast dye is injected into your breast ducts so your doctor can view them in the X-rays more easily.
 Though this test may be used in some cases, it has largely been replaced by ultrasound.

 The tissues removed during the surgery will be tested for the presence of cancerous cells.
 Further treatment may be necessary if cancerous cells are found.